 Listen to the song and complete it with the words that appear in the box.
-Before listening to the song, you can think about the rhyme or the meaning, these are clues that help guessing the missing words.
+Before listening to the song you can think about the rhyme or the meaning, these are clues that help including the words in the text.

-to a foreign land nowhere to go he's all gone "Son, if it was up to me" your life just to cover up
+to a foreign land nowhere to go he's all gone "Son, if it was up to me" your life just to cover up too much